Banging Toolbox

 Packing more than enough power for most DIY jobs, the XFD10R is a compact and ergonomic unit that puts out a maximum torque of 480 in. lbs. via its 4-pole motor.

-This efficient design allows for a 25% faster performance than the XFD10R’s predecessor.
+This efficient design speeds up to a 25% faster performance than the XFD10R’s predecessor.

-The XFD10R also has a two-speed transmission made entirely of metal, which cranks out a peak RPM of 1900.
+Moreover, the XFD10R carries a two-speed transmission made entirely of metal, which cranks out a peak RPM of 1900.

-It also utilizes Extreme Protection Technology (XPT) that keeps it running flawlessly even under harsh operating conditions.
+It utilizes Extreme Protection Technology (XPT) that keeps it running flawlessly even under harsh operating conditions.

 Making this is the best value drill for DIY’ers as it’s built for trade use, but is the same price as DIY models.